Bricomaniaco-js/EntradasServer/README.md

 ## API documentation and Swagger

 - The Swagger UI can be seen at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
+- https://localhost:8443/swagger-ui.html Or here if set up for HTTPS
 - Here you can see the different API endpoints and test the API directly from the browser.

 ## Example API Calls